 Beginning of the racing career

-He was born on 3rd of December, 1990 in the town of Stafford in the West Midlands and like almost every professional driver, Nick began his career in karting.
+He was born in December 1990 in the town of Stafford in the West Midlands and like almost every professional driver, Nick began his career in karting.
 At the age of 14, Yelloly began to compete at the national level and until 2008 he progressed through the ranks.
 His best result was the 8th place in the Super 1 National KF1 Championship in 2008.

 The same year Nick debuted in the British Formula Renault 2.0 Winter Series which was a good preparation for the following season.
 During Winter Series, Yelloly raced for Fortec Competition and scored points in all four races.